CloudNativeJS/appmetrics-zipkin/README.md

 });
 ```

-**Note**: `require('appmetrics-zipkin')` should be included before requiring other packages to ensure those packages are correctly instrumented
+**Note**: `require('appmetrics-zipkin')` must be included before requiring other packages to ensure those packages are correctly instrumented.
+Failure to do can result in spans not being sent to the Zipkin server.

 ## Using Zipkin with Node.js and Kubernetes
 Deploy the Zipkin service with a given service name and exposure type, for example, naming the service `zipkin` and choosing to expose the service via the `NodePort` mechanism.